tkiat/my-writings-public/blog/software/firmware/coreboot-from-libreboot.md

 - By default, coreboot comes with some blob but some machines like Thinkpad X200 support blob-free coreboot.
 You may need some tools like ich9gen to do so and change the size of the CBFS filesystem in ROM to 0x7fd000.
 - There are a lot of payloads to choose from and they usually don't work well in all operating systems.
 I would recommend sticking with GRUB2 for most Linux users.
 You need to insert your own `grub.cfg` in the payload menu using `make menuconfig` or else you will get the minimal GRUB on start (have fun!).
 You may copy `grub.cfg` from the Libreboot project if you are not that familiar to GRUB.
 - I had a permission issue with the internal flash.
 It turns out you need to boot with `iomem=relaxed` in the kernel command line.
 This can be done by appending this option to the `GRUB_CMDLINE_LINUX_DEFAULT` field in `/etc/default/grub` in my Debian system.
-Please don't forget to update grub before restarting, the command is generally `sudo update-grub`.
+Please don't forget to update grub (usually `sudo update-grub`) before restarting.
-- I got `python not found` during the compilation, it turned out `which python` doesn't return anything on my Debian system.
-I needed to symlink it to python3 executable or installed the python-is-python3 package.
+- I got `python not found` during the compilation.
+It turned out, `which python` didn't return anything on my Debian system.
+I needed to symlink it to python3 executable or installed the `python-is-python3` package.
 - You might want to read your current installed ROM two times and diff them (should have no difference) just for the simple check if things work correctly.
 I used `flashrom -p internal` command instead of `flashrom --programmer ch341a_spi` because I don't flash it externally.

 ### Check Your Chip